liemphan/DailyRecipe/dev/docs/logical-theme-system.md

 The logical theme system supports adding custom [artisan commands](https://laravel.com/docs/8.x/artisan) to DailyRecipe.
 These can be registered in your `functions.php` file by calling `Theme::registerCommand($command)`, where `$command` is an instance of `\Symfony\Component\Console\Command\Command`.

-Below is an example of registering a command that could then be ran using `php artisan bookstack:meow` on the command line.
+Below is an example of registering a command that could then be ran using `php artisan dailyrecipe:meow` on the command line.

 ```php
 <?php